the practical kitchen

 🥣 Instructions

 We're following standard muffin procedure for these cranberry orange mini muffins!
-Start by whisking your dry ingredients, including the orange zest, together in a bowl.
+Start by whisking your dry ingredients (minus the sugar) together in a bowl.
 You want to get everything evenly distributed; this will cut down on how much mixing you have to do later.

-In another bowl, whisk together the buttermilk, egg, and vanilla.
+In another bowl, whisk together the buttermilk, sugar, egg, orange zest, and vanilla.
 Then drizzle in the melted butter, whisking constantly as you do.

 TIP: It's very important that the buttermilk and egg are at room temperature before you whisk in the melted butter.
 If the melted butter goes into cold buttermilk and cold egg, the butter will solidify and won't mix in smoothly.